therohit1/rohitproj/README.md

 # rohitproj
-Here are few of the examples to learn Python language basics from the scratch.
+Developed all the ML projects from the scratch.